tim-one/tim-one.github.io/psf/crimes.md

 - Use of potentially offensive terms, even when self-censored or alluded to indirectly.

 If you can translate that to coherent English, let me know :wink:.
 I don't know what it's trying to say.
 That it violates the CoC to _avoid_ using potentially offensive terms?
 It really needs an example to clarify what it may be talking about.
 If it's referring to "XXXX", [see here](xxxx).

 ---
+<a id="crimeNeuro"></a>
+- Dismissing unacceptable behavior of others as a “neurodivergent” trait, which is problematic because it creates a stereotype that neurodivergent people are hard to interact with and need special treatment.

+Not worth "refuting".
+It appears to be bad-faith misreading, based on cherry-picking sentences out of context.
+For example, I mentioned Karl Knecthel specifically but referred to him later via singular "they".
+Which some people read as the plural "they", concluding that I was ascribing details specific to Karl to _all_ neurodivergent people.
+Fair enough, but as soon as that became clear I clarified the intent, and edited the post to prevent future such misreadings.
+Didn't matter.
+There is no grace, or tolerance for human error, in this process.
+I _was_ guilty of not beeing 100% clear on the first try every time.

+---
 <a id="crimeSpec"></a>